 At a few stages I had the urge to get up and move around, to feel untethered from three dimensional space like the faceless man in the prelude.
 Undoubtedly, that would be a heath and safety disaster.
 The bureaucratic mindset that had us signing liability release forms wouldn’t want us crashing into, vomiting over, or passing out on each other.

-When the strobes began I was quite relaxed; the rhythm created through light and sound was temperate.
+When the strobes began, I was quite relaxed; the rhythm created through light and sound was temperate.
 With hindsight, Hentschlager was just easing us into it.
 The intensity heightened.
-He is obviously aware of, and manipulating, a correlation between the frequencies he could generate and naturally occurring frequencies in the human body like heart beats and brain waves.
-Hentschalger was playing our senses like they were dials on a synthesizer.
+During the performance, I couldn’t help but recall a recent conversation about abs 카지노 and how similar techniques are used in these environments to captivate and engage the senses.
+Hentschlager was obviously aware of, and manipulating, a correlation between the frequencies he could generate and naturally occurring frequencies in the human body like heartbeats and brain waves.
+He was playing our senses like they were dials on a synthesizer.

 Previous discussions of FEED, which has been shown around the world, talk about it as fusing the human and machine providing a vision of our cyborg future.
 I can’t help but channel Lev Manovich and Donna Harraway here and argue that Feed also provides a vision of our cyborg past and present.
 Renaissance perspectival machines harnessed and manipulated the properties of binocular vision.
 Cinema (and its various Victorian fairground precursors) works because our brains see movement when shown rapidly succeeding images.
 To be quite literal about it, all technology is just that – an extension and enhancement of human capabilities.
 We have been and always will be cyborgs.